Google Video for Business overview

 If the entire domain has Google Drive disabled, we will notify the domain owner that they need to enable Google Drive to have their videos migrated.
 After some number of weeks, if the domain still has not enabled Google Drive, the videos will retired.

 The default owner for a migrated video file is the person who originally uploaded the Google Video for Business file.
-If the original uploader is not an active Google Apps user with Google Drive enabled but one of the other owners of the video file is, that person is the owner of the migrated file.
+If the original uploader is not an active G Suite user with Google Drive enabled but one of the other owners of the video file is, that person is the owner of the migrated file.

 In cases where none of the owners of the original video file have Google Drive enabled, the owner of the migrated video file is the domain administrator.